FrameworkComputer/linux-docs/LinuxMint21-1-Manual-Setup-12thGen.md

 - Update your Linux Mint install's packages.
 - Install the recommended OEM kernel.
 Now recommending a new OEM kernel.
 - Workaround needed to get the best suspend battery life for SSD power drain.
-- Disable the ALS sensor so that your brightness keys work.
+- Disable the Ambient Light Sensor so that your brightness keys work.
 - Enable headset mic input.

 ##  *****COPY AND PASTE THIS CODE BELOW INTO A TERMINAL*****